kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Place this file into the game folder containing 'GuiltyGearXrd.exe' so that it gets seen by the mod.
 Allowed key names: Backspace, Tab, Enter, PauseBreak, CapsLock, Escape, Space, PageUp, PageDown, End, Home, Left, Up, Right, Down, PrintScreen, Insert, Delete, Num0, Num1, Num2, Num3, Num4, Num5, Num6, Num7, Num8, Num9, NumMultiply, NumAdd, NumSubtract, NumDecimal, NumDivide, F1, F2, F3, F4, F5, F6, F7, F8, F9, F10, F11, F12, NumLock, ScrollLock, Colon, Plus, Minus, Comma, Period, Slash, Tilde, OpenSquareBracket, Backslash, CloseSquareBracket, Quote, Backslash2, 0123456789, ABCDEFGHIJKLMNOPQRSTUVWXYZ, Shift, Ctrl, Alt.

 ; Key combinations can be specified by separating key names with '+' sign.
+; You can assign same key to multiple features - it will toggle/set in motion all of them simultaneously.
 ; You don't need to reload the mod when you change this file - it re-reads this settings file automatically when it changes.

 ; Toggles GIF mode